soatok/mastodon-e2ee-specification/components/client-side-key-management.md

 device, **AND** allow a quorum of your most friends to recover your keys) if the user so desires.

 However, it should also be acceptable to opt out of recovery mechanisms entirely, for power users.

+## Future Scope

+Although it's not captured above, one feature I'd like to support (when browsers allow it) is the ability to encrypt your key with a FIDO2-compliant hardware security device (e.g. Yubikey or SoloKey) instead of a password.